- Free Consultation: 866-966-5240 Tap Here To Call Us

 - Obsession with social comparison, follower counts, or online validation

-If your child has experienced several of these symptoms, and those symptoms appeared or significantly worsened following intensive social media use, you should speak with both a mental health professional and a California social media lawsuit attorney.
+If your child has experienced several of these symptoms after intensive social media use, speak with both a mental health professional and a California personal injury attorney.
 Documentation of these symptoms will be central to your legal case.

 Economic (Special) Damages

-- Past and future medical expenses, including psychiatric hospitalization, therapy, medications, and eating disorder treatment
+- Past and future medical expenses: psychiatric hospitalization, therapy, medications, eating disorder treatment

-- Educational losses, including tutoring, repeated grades, or lost college opportunities
+- Educational losses: tutoring, repeated grades, or lost college opportunities

-- Lost wages or diminished earning capacity (for adult plaintiffs or emancipated minors)
+- Lost wages or diminished earning capacity (for adult plaintiffs)

 Non-Economic (General) Damages

-- Pain and suffering — the psychological and emotional distress caused by addiction and its consequences
+- Pain and suffering — psychological and emotional distress from addiction and its consequences

-- Loss of enjoyment of life — the inability to participate in activities that once brought joy
+- Loss of enjoyment of life — inability to participate in activities that once brought joy

 - Emotional distress, including anxiety, depression, and PTSD

-- Loss of consortium or companionship (in applicable cases involving family members)
+- Loss of consortium or companionship in applicable cases

 Punitive Damages

-California Civil Code Section 3294 allows courts to award punitive damages when the defendant has engaged in oppression, fraud, or malice.
-Given the internal research that allegedly shows Meta and other companies knew about harm to minors and concealed it, punitive damages are a legitimate component of many social media addiction lawsuits.
-Punitive damages are designed not to compensate the plaintiff but to punish the defendant and deter similar conduct.
-In cases involving large corporations, these awards can be substantial.
+California Civil Code Section 3294 allows punitive damages when a defendant has engaged in oppression, fraud, or malice.
+Given internal research showing that Meta and others knew about harm to minors and allegedly concealed it, punitive damages are a legitimate component of many social media addiction lawsuits.
+These awards are designed to punish the defendant and deter similar conduct.
+In cases involving large corporations, punitive awards can be substantial.

 Wrongful Death Damages

-In wrongful death social media lawsuits, surviving family members may recover funeral and burial expenses, loss of financial support, loss of the decedent’s society, comfort, and companionship, and the grief and emotional distress caused by the loss.
-These are among the most significant damages awards available in California personal injury law.
+Surviving family members in wrongful death social media lawsuits may recover funeral and burial expenses, loss of financial support, loss of the decedent’s society and companionship, and the grief and emotional distress caused by the loss.

 Who Can File a Social Media Addiction Claim?